 To learn more about net effective versus gross rents, read What does 'net effective rent' mean?.

 If the landlord is offering partial months free, enter it with a decimal point.
 For example, 6 weeks free rent should be entered as 1.5 months.

 A request to wire money

-Are you being asked to wire money for an apartment before you’ve even see it or before you’ve been promised a lease?
-Don’t do it—this is another common scam that out-of-towners looking for a NYC apartment often fall for.
+Are you being asked to wire money for an apartment before you’ve even seen it or before you’ve been promised a lease?
+Don’t do it—this is another common scam that newcomers to New York City often fall for.

 If something seems off about a sublet, ask for a copy of the lease from the tenant to confirm they have the ability to sublet.
-“We’ve heard stories where renters get bilked out of thousands of dollars because the subletter is behind on their rent and about to get evicted, or the landlord never approved the unit for subletting to begin with,” Daimler says.
+Follow your gut—if it doesn’t feel right, it probably isn’t.

 Switching utility companies without your permission

 This scam is called slamming: When scammers pose as utility company reps, promise you lower energy bills, get your account information, and switch your service without permission.
 Con Edison doesn’t send reps to people’s homes to check their utility bills, so if someone comes by claiming to be with the company, tell them you’re not interested.